0xTwyne/gitbook-docs/for-developers/contracts/collateral-vault.md

 # Collateral Vault

-This contract is the collateral vault contract that all borrowers on Twyne interact with.
-In Twyne v1, every collateral vault has a single owner.
-Many functions in the collateral vault can be called only by the vault owner.
-This limits the ability for anyone else to interact with the vault, enhancing the security of the user’s collateral assets.

-It isn’t ERC20 or ERC4626 compliant, partially the current design requires a single owner of vault value, meaning the vault shares must be non-transferrable.
-Correctness is maintained through our invariants, explained in more detail in the mechanics section.
+This is the contract that every borrower on Twyne interacts with directly.
+Each collateral vault has a single borrower, and most state-changing functions are gated on that borrower.
+The vault is neither ERC20- nor ERC4626-compliant; correctness is enforced through Twyne's invariants (see the [tech overview](../../tech-overview/protocol-invariants/)).

+* `AaveV3CollateralVault` — borrows from the Aave V3 Pool using an Aave aToken wrapper (e.g. `aWETHWrapper`) as collateral asset. eMode is configured via `CollateralVaultFactory`.
+* `EulerCollateralVault` — borrows from an Euler V2 eVault using the corresponding eToken as collateral asset.

+The `CollateralVaultFactory` picks the right implementation based on the `VaultType` passed to `createCollateralVault`.

 ## Function Calls <a href="#function-calls" id="function-calls"></a>